awsdocs/aws-batch-user-guide/doc_source/using-service-linked-roles.md

 ## Creating a service\-linked role for AWS Batch<a name="create-slr"></a>

 You don't need to manually create a service\-linked role\.
-When you CreateComputeEnvironment in the AWS Management Console, the AWS CLI, or the AWS API, and do not specify a value for the `serviceRole` parameter, AWS Batch creates the service\-linked role for you\.
+When you CreateComputeEnvironment in the AWS Management Console, the AWS CLI, or the AWS API, and don't specify a value for the `serviceRole` parameter, AWS Batch creates the service\-linked role for you\.

 **Important**
 This service\-linked role can appear in your account if you completed an action in another service that uses the features supported by this role\.
 Also, if you were using the AWS Batch service before March 10, 2021, when it began supporting service\-linked roles, then AWS Batch created the AWSServiceRoleForBatch role in your account\.
 To learn more, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.